kataras/rizla/README.md

 People
 ------------
-If you'd like to discuss this package, or ask questions about it, feel free to [Chat]( https://gitter.im/kataras/rizla).
+If you'd like to discuss this package, or ask questions about it, feel free to [Chat][CHAT].

 The author of rizla is [@kataras](https://github.com/kataras).